LangProc/langproc-2017-lab/3-codegen/readme.md

 Notice that the language has the property that _all_ constructs return a value, so everything can be considered to be an expression.
+However, any expression can also have side-effects, i.e. it could modify a variable.

 There are a number of input programs in `test/programs/*/in.code.txt`, which perform some simple calculations.
 If you mentally